Reading time: 7 minutes

 The first is that it is made up of several constructions.
 Based on the hypotheses of Delphine Hanquiez, lecturer and doctor in art history, Françoise Roy explains to us "thatthere were three successive buildings first of all a church on 10th century which disturbed a Merovingian burial site, as sarcophagi were found near the current entrance.

-This church was built by monks for their monastery, which grew in importance in the 11th century.th century when a Cluniac priory was founded in 1081: This church also tells us a story, says Françoise Roy, that of Hugues de DammartinThis was a medieval lord who, having reached the middle of his life, decided to work for his salvation by donating the church of Saint-Leu to the bishop of Beauvais, thus offering it to the Cluniac order.
-This donation was accompanied by other gifts: land, vineyards, mills and taxes on passage, which would enable the construction of a church worthy of the Cluniac order, which was in full expansion at the time..
+This church was built by monks for their monastery, which grew in importance in the 11th century.th century when a Cluniac priory was founded in 1081: " This church also tells us a story, says Françoise Roy, that of Hugues de DammartinThis was a medieval lord who, having reached the middle of his life, decided to work for his salvation by donating the church of Saint-Leu to the bishop of Beauvais, thus offering it to the Cluniac order.
+This donation was accompanied by other gifts: land, vineyards, mills and passage taxes, which would enable the construction of a church worthy of the Cluniac order, which was then in full expansion..

 His descendant, Renaud de Dammartin was a typical medieval aristocrat who enjoyed waging war and taking over land and churches.
 He attracted the wrath of the Church who excommunicated him, one of the worst punishments that could be inflicted on a person.
 Surprisingly, despite his excommunication, his recumbent statue can still be seen today in the Abbey Church.